AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

 .. tip ::

  Once you download the .pem file, change the file permission to 600.
-If you are asked to enter Password during the login, the VM-Series is still not ready.
+If you are asked to enter a password during the login, the VM-Series is still not ready.
 Wait and try again.
-It usually takes up to 15 minutes for VM-Series to be ready.
-When VM-Series is ready, you will not be asked for Password any more.
+It usually takes up to 15 minutes for the VM-Series to be ready.
+When the VM-Series is ready, you will not be asked for a password anymore.

 ::